-DHS Sponsored Security Clearances: Iowa
+- CISA Physical Security Services for Elections: CISA Regional Personnel work regularly with state and local election officials, providing a variety of physical security services.
+Due to the large number of services provided, they are not specifically listed here. - DHS Sponsored Security Clearances: lowa

-Albert Sensor: Yes. (b) (3) (B
+- Albert Sensor: Yes. (b) (3) (B)

+(b) (3) (B)

-County-level Information: 95% of locals are members of EI-ISAC.
+- Local El-ISAC Membership: 95% of locals are members of El-ISAC.

-Polling Hours: 7:00 am-9:00 pm (CT) Official Election Website:
+- Polling Hours: 7:00 am-9:00 pm (CT)

-https://sos.iowa.gov/elections/electioninfo/gener al/index.html
+- Official Election Website: https://sos.iowa.gov/elections/electioninfo/general/index.html

 Voter Registration: Iowa has a top-down voter registration system, meaning the state controls the input and management of the statewide voter registration database.
 From a risk perspective, this presents a single target which, if affected by an incident, could disrupt the voting process for a number of voters.

 Conversely, this model also offers some risk management advantages since states following the top-down model tend to have stronger cybersecurity postures than bottom-up states, based on availability of resources.
 The regular voter registration deadline is October 24, 2020.
 Election Day registration is available at polling places for those who miss the pre-registration deadline.
 Voter registration deadlines do not apply to military and overseas voters.